 It was explained that Luke and Bo had left Hazzard to try their luck on the NASCAR racing circuit and that their cousins, Coy and Vance, had returned home after a six-year absence to help Uncle Jesse run the farm.
 Deputy Enos Strate was back, but it just wasn’t the same.

-The show’s ratings and Wopat’s and Schneider’s careers all suffered as a result of the feud, so a settlement was finally reached and Luke and Bo returned to Hazzard County the following February.
+The show’s ratings and Wopat’s and Schneider’s careers all suffered due to the feud, so a settlement was finally reached, and Luke and Bo returned to Hazzard County the following February.
 That fall, Coy and Vance were gone.

-The series also took its toll in real automobiles as a result of all those chases and crashes.
+The series also took its toll on real automobiles due to all those chases and crashes.
 Although on-screen, the General Lee never seemed to have a scratch, almost 300 look-alikes were wrecked during filming.

 Identically painted Dodge Chargers were kept on hand during the production of each episode, so filming was never held up.

-“First Unit” cars were driven only by the stars of the show, while “Second Unit” cars – driven by stunt drivers for the action scenes – looked alike on screen but were very different under the skin.
+“First Unit” cars were driven only by the show’s stars, while “Second Unit” cars – driven by stunt drivers for the action scenes – looked alike on screen but were very different under the skin.
 These cars were equipped with full roll cages and boxes of lead weights in the boot (trunk) as ballast to keep the cars level in the air when performing stunt jumps.

 Once a car had performed a jump, it was finished.
 The shock of the impact on landing destroyed the structural integrity of the car, even if there was no visible damage.
 And if the shot didn’t turn out right the first time, the crew would film it again with another car.

-The theme song from the series, sung by Waylon Jennings, was on the charts during 1980.
+The theme song from the series, sung by Waylon Jennings, was on the charts in 1980.